antoan/ros1_cmd_vel_bridge/README.md

 - **Subscribes** to `/cmd_vel` on the ROS 2 network.
 - **Forwards** messages to the `/cmd_vel` topic on a ROS 1 `rosbridge_server`.
-- **On-Demand Forwarding:** Only forwards messages when they are received.
+- **Resilient Connection:** The node will continuously attempt to reconnect if the connection is lost, with status updates logged.
 - **Safety Shutdown:** Sends a zero-velocity command upon exit to prevent runaway robots.
 - **Parameterization:** The ROS 1 host and port are configurable.

 ## Dependency Management & Build Process

-This package uses a modern Python packaging approach with a `pyproject.toml` file to manage its non-ROS dependencies (`roslibpy`, `pyyaml`, etc.) within a dedicated Python virtual environment (`.venv`).
-This is the key to making the package self-contained and reliable.
+This package uses a dedicated Python virtual environment (`.venv`) to manage its non-ROS dependencies (`roslibpy`, `pyyaml`, etc.).
+This makes the package self-contained and reliable.

 The installation and build process is as follows:

 **1. Install Python Dependencies:**
-First, the Python dependencies defined in `pyproject.toml` must be installed into the package's virtual environment.
-This is done using `pip` in "editable" mode (`-e`), which correctly links the package to the ROS 2 workspace while installing the necessary libraries.
+First, the Python dependencies must be installed into the package's virtual environment.
+This is done using `pip` in "editable" mode (`-e`), which correctly links the package to the ROS 2 workspace.
 ```bash
 # From the workspace root (e.g., ~/dev/robotics/shared_ros2)
 source src/ros1_cmd_vel_bridge/.venv/bin/activate